Row-level security (RLS) guidance in Power BI Desktop

 When the model has dynamic rules using the USERNAME DAX function, be sure to test for expected and unexpected values.
-When embedding Power BI content—specifically using the App owns data scenario—app logic can pass any value as an effective identity user name.
+When embedding Power BI content—specifically using the embed for your customers scenario—app logic can pass any value as an effective identity user name.
 Whenever possible, ensure accidental or malicious values result in filters that return no rows.

 Consider an example using Power BI embedded, where the app passes the user's job role as the effective user name: It's either "Manager" or "Worker".
 Managers can see all rows, but workers can only see rows where the Type column value is "Internal".

 The following rule expression is defined:

 IF( USERNAME() = "Worker", [Type] = "Internal", TRUE() )

 The problem with this rule expression is that all values, except "Worker", return all table rows.
 So, an accidental value, like "Wrker", unintentionally returns all table rows.
 Therefore, it's safer to write an expression that tests for each expected value.
 In the following improved rule expression, an unexpected value will result in the table returning no rows.

 IF( USERNAME() = "Worker", [Type] = "Internal", IF( USERNAME() = "Manager", TRUE(), FALSE() ) )